ibm-cloud-docs/databases-for-redis/best-practices.md

 {: #performance}

 Disable persistence
 :   By default, {{site.data.keyword.databases-for-redis}} has persistance enabled.
-This write AOF sync and increases IOPS load.
+This writes AOF sync and increases IOPS load.
 If your application doesn’t need to persist data, disable this using the command.
 ** which command?**

-RAM vs Cores
+RAM vs cores
-:   Redis is single-threaded, in-memory database.
+:   Redis is a single-threaded, in-memory database.
 Inherently, it needs more RAM than CORES, unlike other persistent databases.
-Even though it is single-threaded, it uses ‘multiplexing’ to process the requests, but all of them are processed by a thread.
+Even though it is single-threaded, it uses ‘multiplexing’ to process the requests, but all the requests are processed by a thread.
 However, other cores are needed to maintain database integrity and stability for its internal processes.
 You are encouraged to focus more on RAM and disk (for IOPS) for {{site.data.keyword.databases-for-redis}}.
 For more information, see [Best practices for  instance capacity planning](/docs/databases-for-redis?topic=databases-for-redis-best-practices#capacity-planning).

 Downsizing memory
 :   You are advised to take care when you reduce the memory of your {{site.data.keyword.databases-for-redis}} instance.
 Because Redis is an in-memory database, its memory holds your data for storage, processing, and retrieval purposes.
 Drastically reducing the memory can temporarily stop your instance returning an error, because there is not sufficient space available to complete the operations.
-Consider 20 GB of data trying to load in 15 GB of memory, which is bound to return an error.
+For example, consider 20 GB of data trying to load in 15 GB of memory, this case is bound to return an error.

 Avoid expensive commands
 :   Certain commands in Redis are expensive to run.
 For example, the KEYS command, which is used frequently, but should be avoided.
-Instead, use SCAN command, which spreads the iteration over many calls and does not tie up your whole server at one time.
+Instead, use the SCAN command, which spreads the iteration over many calls and does not tie up your whole server at one time.

 Choose an eviction policy
 :   You should choose an eviction policy that works for your application.
-By default, deployments are configured with a noeviction policy.
+By default, deployments are configured with a `noeviction` policy.
 Use eviction policies like `allkeys-lru`, `volatile-lru`, `allkeys-random`, `volatile-random`, `volatile-ttl`.
-See [memory policy](/docs/databases-for-redis?topic=databases-for-redis-redis-cache#redis-cache-maxmemory) for mode details.
+For more details, see [memory policy](/docs/databases-for-redis?topic=databases-for-redis-redis-cache#redis-cache-maxmemory).

 Set maxmemory values
 :   You can adjust the `maxmemory` value.
-However, set a reasonable limit, otherwise, your data can consume all the available memory and your deployment can run out of resources.
-By default, we set it as 80% of data node’s available memory.
+However, set a reasonable limit, otherwise your data can consume all the available memory and your deployment can run out of resources.
+By default, we set it at 80% of the data node’s available memory.

 ## Best practices for high availability
 {: #high-availability}